Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

   (-0.45982062, 1.559+09, 2, 2,  True,  True, [-0.47779319],  True,  4, 1.559+09)
   ...

-In this arrangement, our output values are listed on the far-left with the generated values being the fourth column from the right.
+In this arrangement, our output values are listed on the far left with the generated values being the fourth column from the right.

 Two additional log files should also have been created.